Types of Mesothelioma Chemotherapy

-There are different ways doctors administer chemotherapy for mesothelioma patients.
-Patients may also receive chemotherapy before, after or during surgery.
-The method your doctor chooses depends on your specific diagnosis.
+There are different types of chemotherapy for mesothelioma that can help patients live longer or with less symptoms.
+Patients can receive chemotherapy before, after, or during surgery.
+The method your doctor chooses depends on your specific diagnosis and medical needs.

 Get a FREE Veterans Packet